flavioespinoza/esm-project/README.md

 yarn run esm-loader
 ```

-console output should look something like this
+Console output should look something like this
 <img src='img/esm-loader-console-log.png'>